joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 Currently running ASP.NET Core 3.1 and EF 3.1 Core and build against Core 3.1 (Assemblys are .NET Standard 2.1).

+> The Project is no longer maintened!
+A new version using .NET 5 is available on Azure DevOps: https://joergkrause@dev.azure.com/joergkrause/Core3%20Microservice%20Boilerplate/_git/Core3%20Microservice%20Boilerplate

 ## Requirements

 For Windows users this is your preferred environment: